Divergence Results and Convergence of a Variance Reduced Version of ADAM: Divergent Examples for Stochastic Adam with Large Batch Size

-with the corresponded probability distribution with respect to $\xi$.
-The population loss is given as $F(w) = \EE_{\xi}\left[ f_\xi(w)\right]$.
-We call this stochastic optimization problem the \textbf{Original Problem}($\delta$), or \textbf{OP}($\delta$) for short.
-We should note that OP($\delta$) is defined on $\RR$, thus it is unconstrained.
-In addition, it is a strongly convex problem.
-As a divergent property of OP($\delta$), we show the following result. \begin{theorem} There exists a $\delta^*>2$ such that for any $\delta>\delta^*$ and any initial point $w_1$, ADAM diverges in expectation on OP($\delta$), i.e., $\EE[F(w_t)]\not \to F^*$ where $F^*$ is the optimal value of $F(w)$. \end{theorem} The proof of Theorem\ref{thm:DivOP} is given in the appendix, where we show that for large enough $\delta$, the expectation of the ADAM update between two consequential iterates is always positive.
-As a consequence, the iterates keep drifting from the optimal solution.
-The divergent example also tells us that strong convexity and the relaxation of constraints cannot help with the convergence of ADAM.
+\begin{theorem} There exists a $\delta^*>2$ such that for any $\delta>\delta^*$ and any initial point $w_1$, with learning rate $\alpha_t$ satisfying $\sum_{t=1}^\infty \alpha_t =+\infty$ and $\alpha_t\leq \alpha$, Adam does not converge in expectation on OP($\delta$), i.e., $\EE[F(w_t)]\not \to F^*$ where $F^*$ is the optimal value of $F(w)$. \end{theorem} We remark that for OP($\delta$), the decreasing learning rate of Adam also leads to non-convergence.
+The proof of Theorem\ref{thm:DivOP} is given in the appendix, where we show that for large enough $\delta$, assuming the convergence $\EE[F(w_t)]\to F^*$ implies that the expectation of the Adam update between two consequential iterates is always positive.
+As a consequence, the iterates keep drifting from the optimal solution, and hence leads to contradiction.
+The divergent example also tells us that strong convexity and the relaxation of constraints cannot help with the convergence of Adam.

-Based on the construction of OP($\delta$), we can give the divergent examples for any fixed mini-batch size. \begin{theorem} For any fixed $b$, there exists an $N^*_b$, such that for any $N>N^*_b$, there exists a mini-batch problem with sample size $N$ and batch size $b$ where ADAM diverges for any initial point. \end{theorem} Even if the batch size is unreasonably large, say $b=N-1$, we can still construct the divergent example based on OP($\delta$) as stated next. \begin{theorem} There exists an $N^*$ such that for any $N>N^*$, there exists a mini-batch problem with sample size $N$ and batch size $b=N-1$ where ADAM diverges for any initial point. \end{theorem} In conclusion, Theorem \ref{thm:DivFixb} and Theorem \ref{thm:DivLargeb} extinguish the hope of finding a large enough batch size for stochastic ADAM to converge.
-Among the related works regarding the convergence of ADAM and batch size, larger batch size is always suggested, but the results in this section have enlightened the limitations of such approaches.
+Based on the construction of OP($\delta$), we can give the divergent examples for any fixed mini-batch size. \begin{theorem} For any fixed $b$, there exists an $N^*_b$, such that for any $N>N^*_b$, there exists a mini-batch problem with sample size $N$ and batch size $b$ where Adam does not converge for any initial point. \end{theorem} Even if the batch size is unreasonably large, say $b=N-1$, we can still construct the divergent example based on OP($\delta$) as stated next. \begin{theorem} There exists an $N^*$ such that for any $N>N^*$, there exists a mini-batch problem with sample size $N$ and batch size $b=N-1$ where Adam does not converge for any initial point. \end{theorem} In conclusion, Theorem~\ref{thm:DivFixb} and Theorem~\ref{thm:DivLargeb} extinguish the hope of finding a large enough batch size for stochastic Adam to converge.
+Among the related works regarding the convergence of Adam and batch size, larger batch size is always suggested, but the results in this section have enlightened the limitations of such approaches.
+We display the numerical results of this example in the appendix.